Mountain Day - August 11

 Mountain Day

 Mountain Day is one of Japan’s newest public holidays.
-It’s no surprise the country chose to honor its mountains—around 70% of Japan is mountainous.
-One of the most iconic peaks is Mount Fuji, rising 3,776 meters and recognized worldwide as a symbol of Japan.
+It is easy to see why the country chose to honor its mountains, as around 70% of Japan is mountainous.
+One of the most iconic peaks is Mount Fuji, which rises 3,776 meters and is recognized around the world as a symbol of Japan.

 Mountain Day was officially established in 2014 and first celebrated in 2016.
-The holiday was introduced thanks to the efforts of mountain enthusiasts, conservationists, and lawmaker Seishiro Eto, who together formed the Japanese Alpine Club.
-They questioned why Japan celebrated Marine Day but had no holiday for its equally significant mountains.
+The holiday was introduced through the efforts of mountain enthusiasts, conservation advocates, legislator Seishiro Eto, and supporters such as the Japanese Alpine Club.
+They argued that if Japan had a public holiday dedicated to the sea, it should also recognize the importance of its mountains.

-The date of the holiday has symbolic meaning:
+The date of the holiday is often said to have symbolic meaning:

-• August is the 8th month, and the number 8 (八) resembles a mountain in Japanese script.
+• August is the 8th month, and the number 8 (八) resembles a mountain in Japanese writing.

-• The number 11 looks like two tall trees, reinforcing the natural imagery.
+• The number 11 can be seen as two tall trees, reinforcing the connection with nature.

-The purpose of Mountain Day is to appreciate the natural beauty and importance of mountains.
-Japanese tradition teaches that mountains are sacred and vital to the environment.
+The purpose of Mountain Day is to appreciate the beauty and importance of mountains.
+In Japan, mountains have long been associated with nature, spirituality, and cultural identity.

 Mountain Day is observed on August 11 each year.